Amish Caramel Corn Recipe

 The Best Amish Caramel Popcorn

-- 8 – 10 qt. popped corn depending on how well you want it covered
+- 8 – 10 qt. plain popped corn (depending on how well you want it covered with caramel)

 - 2 c. brown sugar

 - 1 c. butter 2 sticks